ifIMust/chordless/README.md

   - Apply chord detection only to lowest matching pattern.
   - Would match chords to the prevailing harmony (left hand) without being muddled by the melody (right hand).
   - Control this setting with a UI widget
-- Resizable window with font scaling
-- Make unit testing a separate target
-- Consider storing gtest files in the repository, instead of downloading